A Kent castles walk

 The Medway Valley is prone to flooding, and it is possible that parts of this walk may not be passable in extreme conditions.

-There are 3 places to visit on this walk (not to mention the churches), Hever Castle (large, restored, Henry VIII connection, Italinate gardens), Chiddingstone Castle (smaller, eclectic art collection, nice tea room) and Penshurst Castle (large manor house).
+There are 3 places to visit on this walk (not to mention the churches), Hever Castle (large, restored, the Boleyn family and Henry VIII connections, Italinate gardens), Chiddingstone Castle (smaller, eclectic art collection, nice tea room) and Penshurst Castle (large manor house).
 However, you would need to do the walk in mid summer to have enough time to do them justice.
 Both Hever Castle and Chiddingstone Castle are members of the Historic House Association, which has a recipricol annual membership scheme, a bit like the NT's.

 You can shorten the walk by 1.5km by not heading into Chiddingstone when you reach Hill Hoath (see the asterisk [*] in the Walk Directions).
-This misses out the lunch stop in this pretty village, but you could stop further on in Penshurst and choose between a late pub lunch or a cream tea in its highly-regarded tearoom, Quaintways.
+This misses out the lunch stop in this pretty village, but you could stop further on in Penshurst and choose between a late pub lunch or tea in the village or in Penshurst Place.

 If you want to abandon the walk after lunch in Chiddingstone, and you have the OS map, you could head across country to Penshurst Station, one stop to the west of Leigh (but it is not worth doing this after tea in Penshurst because it is almost as far away as Leigh Station).